This post was updated on May 13, 2020.

 Question: What does nature have to do with the spread of disease?

 Answer: Humans have traded diseases with wildlife for as long as people have domesticated animals from nature (which is a very long time).
-In fact, many of humanity’s existing diseases originated from animals: the flu comes from pigs and birds, tuberculosis originated in cattle, Ebola comes from chimpanzees or bats
+In fact, many of humanity’s existing diseases originated from animals: the flu comes from pigs and birds, tuberculosis originated in cattle, and Ebola comes from chimpanzees or bats.

 Ecosystems in nature function similarly to the human body: When they are robust and healthy — which means they have diverse species and space for healthy animal populations — they are more resistant to disease.
 Thriving ecosystems also provide a variety of benefits to surrounding humanity, from fresh water to food to fertile soil.
 However, when human activities such as logging and mining disrupt and degrade these ecosystems, animals are forced closer together and are more likely to be stressed or sick, as well as more likely to come into contact with people.
 In these conditions, diseases bounce back and forth between wildlife populations and humans.